jhorgiGheovani/StoryGram/README.md

 # StoryGram
 StoryGram is an android app that similar like social media you can create an account and share photo with some caption in it.
-Beside that user also can share their current and attach with story that shared.
-StoryGram built with Kotlin also foollowing MVVM Archithecture.
+Beside that you can also share your current location in the story.
+StoryGram built with Kotlin also follows MVVM Architecture.
 Made with dicoding API https://story-api.dicoding.dev/v1#/

 ## ✨ Features
 - Create Story with images and caption